DiegoEliasCosta/academic-profile/content/home/about.md

 I am particularly interested in materializing empirical results into tools and approaches that minimize the burden of developers in performance related tasks.

-Born in Brazil, I have received my Bsc and Msc at the Federal University of Uberlandia.
+Born in Brazil, I have received my Bachelor and Master of Science degree at the Federal University of Uberlândia.